 Kgatelopele Local Municipality falls under ZF Mgcawu District Municipality.
 The municipality is bordered by Ga-Segonyana Local Municipality on the north, on the west it is Tsantsabane Local Municipality, east it is Dikgatlong Local Municipality and at its south tip by Siyancuma Local Municipality.
 The municipal area is divided into 4 wards and has 2 towns which are Danielskuil and Lime Acres.
 Kgatelopele Local Municipality falls within the Gamagara Corridor.
 This corridor is the mining belt of the John Taolo Gaetsewe and ZF Mgcawu district and runs from Lime Acres and Danielskuil to Hotazel in the north.
-The corridor focuses on the mining of iron and manganese.
-The Gamagara Corridor brings a lot of people to this region, which means that there is enormous pressure on the region's resources and service delivery capacity.
+The corridor brings a lot of people to this region, which means that there is enormous pressure on the region's resources and service delivery capacity.
 The municipality serves as a gateway to those travelling from Kimberley to Kuruman and vis-versa.
 The main movement routes through the municipality are the: R385 running in an east west direction linking with Postmansburg in the west with Danielskuil, R31 running in a north south direction linking Danielskuil with Kuruman in the north and with Kimberly in the east, R385 linking Danielskuil with Lime Acres to the south and further to Prieska and Hopetown (Siyanda DM SDF, 2012).